Emory-AIMS/MULTIPAR/README.md

 By Yifei Ren, Jian Lou, Li Xiong, Joyce C. Ho, Xiaoqian Jiang and Sivasubramanium Bhavani 2021.
 Code for ``MULTIPAR: Supervised Irregular Tensor
 Factorization Framework with Multi-task Learnings".
 For The IEEE International Conference on Data Engineering 2022.

-Before running the codes you need to install tensorflow https://www.tensorflow.org and pytorch https://pytorch.org/get-started/locally/ to run the code.
+Before running the codes you need to install tensorflow https://www.tensorflow.org and pytorch https://pytorch.org/get-started/locally/ to run the code. you will also need to unzip the data file "extract3000.p".

 Here is the lists of MULTIPAR files: